top of page

 Sara Magee

-Sara joined the lab in Fall 2021, after completing her BS in Evolutionary Anthropology from Rutgers University and an Honors Thesis investigating the relationship between feeding behavior and jaw morphology in mammals.
-At UAlbany, her graduate work investigates the relationships between human impacts, ecosystem change, and biodiversity loss in both the past and present.
-Her ongoing MA research focuses on early Holocene to Recent turnover in Malagasy mammal communities, which aims to provide insights on the ecological consequences of species loss in the present-day.
+Sara joined the lab in Fall 2021, after completing her BS in Evolutionary Anthropology from Rutgers University.
+At UAlbany, her MA research focused on early Holocene to Recent turnover in Malagasy mammal communities, with an aim to provide insights into the ecological consequences of species loss in the present-day.
+Adam Gordon served as Sara's co-advisor at UAlbany.

 img-5579_orig.png